riganti/dotvvm-contrib/Controls/CkEditorMinimal/readme.md

 # CkEditorMinimal

 Minimalist wrapper for CkEditor.
-For more information visit [CKEditor documentation](https://docs.ckeditor.com/)
+For more information visit [CKEditor documentation](https://docs.ckeditor.com/).

 If you want use our CKEditor wrapper you must [download packages](https://ckeditor.com/download) from CKEditor page and import it to your website.
-After import these packages you need register scripts
+After import these packages you need register scripts.
 ```CSHARP

 config.Resources.Register("ckeditor", new ScriptResource(